WDI-SEA/express-project-organizer/readme.md

   // by using eager loading, the project model should have a categories key console.log(project.categories)

-  // addCategory function should be available to this model project.createCategory({ name: 'node' }).then(function(category) {
+  // createCategory function should be available to this model - it will create the category then add it to the project project.createCategory({ name: 'node' }).then(function(category) {
     console.log(category.id)
   })